Yonatankinfe/Unity-University-Syudent-Android-App/README.md

 Built using HTML, CSS, JavaScript, and basic PHP for data handling.

-Firebase is used for data storage and real-time updates.
+Php is used for data storage and real-time updates.

 # Technology Stack